 After 32 years of outstanding contributions to the fields of social housing and human services, Keith Ward retired from his position as Commissioner of Human Services and General Manager of Peel Living in 2009 and since been involved mostly in volunteer endeavours.

-Throughout his long and successful career, Keith' professional achievements have been a testament to his leadership and vision.
+Throughout his long and successful career, Keith's professional achievements have been a testament to his leadership and vision.
 In the early 1990s, Peel Living sustained the highest volume of non-profit housing construction in Ontario.
-Keith' team developed integrated special needs projects and oversaw the transfer of social housing administration from the Province to the Region.
+Keith's team developed integrated special needs projects and oversaw the transfer of social housing administration from the Province to the Region.

 During his tenure, Keith concentrated his formidable strengths in management to prioritize addressing gaps in the needs of the most vulnerable citizens and improving customer service.
 Keith was a key initiator in the establishment of shelters for the homeless in Peel.

-Geoff currently holds the position of Vice President of Human Resources which overseas; Safety, Recruiting and Risk Management for Challenger.
-Geoff has also served Industry associations such as the Truck Training Schools of Ontario where he acted as the Chair of the Carrier committee and is currently the co-chair of the Recruiting, Retention and HR committee at TCA.
+Geoff currently holds the position of Vice President of Human Resources which oversees; Safety, Recruiting, and Risk Management for Challenger.
+Geoff has also served Industry associations such as the Truck Training Schools of Ontario where he acted as the Chair of the Carrier committee and is currently the co-chair of the Recruiting, Retention, and HR committee at TCA.
 In 2018 Geoff was awarded the Trucking HR Canada HR Leader of the Year Award and in 2017 was recognized with the HR innovator Award.

 Moyra Vande Vooren